gatsbyjs/gatsby/README.md

 * (optional) `gatsby-browser.js` - a way to hook into key application events.
 Export `onRouteChange` of type `function(location)` to be notified whenever React-Router navigates.
+* (optional) `gatsby-node.js` - a way to hook into events during build and development.

 ### How to use your own webpack loaders